ooloth/dotfiles/README.md

 ln -sfv $HOME/Sites/projects/dotfiles/alacritty.yml $HOME/.config/alacritty/alacritty.yml
 ```

-Now, changes to these files will be synced to the home directory automatically.
+Now, updates to these files will be synced to the home directory automatically.

 ## Disclaimer